stevenlandis/kilojoule/README.md

 The name means nothing and was chosen because it is easy to type and doesn't conflict with any other popular cli commands that I'm aware of.

-This tool is heavily inspired by the fantastic [`jq`](https://github.com/jqlang/jq).
-If you are already familiar with `jq`, here is a short list of differences between the two tools.
+This tool is heavily inspired by the fantastic [`jq`](https://github.com/jqlang/jq) and attempts to add more functionality and be more readable at the cost of consiceness.

-- `jq` is primarily focused on processing streams of JSON. `kj` is more focused on text and shell interactions.

 ### Status